⚠️ Use credit cards responsibly!

 Credit inquiries while you’re rate shopping

 That means applying for a few loans at various banks or car dealerships.
-By applying to a few places, you’re causing multiple hard inquiries to be done, which can be detrimental to your credit score.
+By applying to a few places, you’re causing multiple hard inquiries to be done, which can be not so great for your credit score.

-The good news is that with the most-used FICO model, all inquiries that are made within 45 days are considered one inquiry (if you are “rate shopping”).
+The good news is that with the most frequently used FICO model, all inquiries that are made within 45 days are considered one inquiry (if you are “rate shopping”).
 Some older FICO models and various other scoring models will group inquiries made within 14 days of each other.
 Read more details about rate shopping here.

 Frequently asked questions